jackhopping/recipes_model/README.md

 **Baseline Metrics:**
 - Train Precision: ```0.7364680023644379```
 - Test Precision: ```0.6478012759804213```
-- Train F1: ```0.6840155662030893```
-- Test F1: ```0.6774356466520753```

 ## Final Model

 In the final model I had a total of four features: ```n_steps``` and ```minutes``` from my baseline model, as well as ```n_ingredients``` and ```avg recipe rating```.
 The reason I decided to add each of these additional features is that I believe simpler recipes, with less ingredients, would have higher ratings overall because they are cheaper and easier for the average person to cook than a recipe with many ingredients, and the average recipe rating can indicate what an individual rating is likely to be.

 The feature engineering that I performer was a log transformation on the "N-steps" and "minutes" columns.
 Both were heavily skewed right, as shown in the histograms below.
+A log transformation normalized the distributions, which will help my model's performance.

 <iframe src="assets/n-steps-hist.html" width=600 height=600 frameBorder=0></iframe>